na-na-hi/renget/archive/smgenskins.md

    - /

  - Bellona
-   - /
+   - Enyo Bellona has much, much louder voicelines, making it extremely easy to pin down where she is.
+Slight skin disadvantage.

  - Cabrakan
-   - Gecko Taverner has a much thinner model
+   - Gecko Taverner has a much thinner model than Cabrakan's usual model.

  - Camazotz
    - /